fabrizionastri/Copy-Paste-Path/README.md

 ## **Features**

 - Copy the full path of the current file to the clipboard in Unix format.
-- Paste the copied path with single quotes directly into the current editor.
+- Paste the copied path directly into the current editor.
 - Options for both absolute and relative paths from the project root.
 - Easy-to-use commands, accessible through the command palette.